 Treatment: Birth Control Pills

-Oral contraceptives manage your levels of estrogen and progestin, which make your menstrual periods shorter and lighter.
-That often reduces the pain of endometriosis.
+Oral contraceptives manage levels of estrogen and progestin, which make your menstrual periods shorter and lighter.
+That often eases the pain of endometriosis.
 Your doctor may prescribe pills to be taken continuously, with no breaks for a menstrual period, or progestin-only therapy.
 Progestin-only therapy can also be given by injection.
 Endometriosis symptoms may return after you stop taking the pills.

 Treatment: Other Hormone Therapies